anty-filidor/network_diffusion/docs/source/multi_spreading_example.rst

 What is multilayer spreading?
 ______________________________
-Multilayer spreading is a module which enables to perform previously designed experiment.
+Multilayer Spreading is a module that allows to perform previously designed experiment.
 To run it we need a network of Multilayer class (note that it can as well have one layer) and corresponding model.
-After the experiment is completed user is able to see results in form of report and visualisation of global states of the nodes.
+After the experiment is completed, user is able to see results in form of report and visualisation of global states of the nodes.

 Example of usage